-\paragraph{Background} The encoder-decoder transformers architecture is frequently used for summarization tasks as well as their links to our work.
-It is also a common underlying architecture for several PLMs \cite{beltagy2020longformer, lewis2020bart, zhang2020pegasus}.
-This architecture formulates summarization as a Seq2Seq task, where the input source sequence is passed through the encoder, followed by the decoder, before generating the final summary sequence.
+We focus on adapting encoder-decoder PLMs for the MDS task.
+The encoder-decoder Transformer \cite{vaswani2017attention} is a common underlying architecture for PLMs frequently used for summarization tasks \cite{beltagy2020longformer, lewis2020bart, zhang2020pegasus}.
+The encoder uses self-attention to encode the source tokens, whereas the decoder uses cross-attention with source tokens and self-attention with the generated tokens for decoding.
+Our method targets the attention involving the source tokens, i.e., the self-attention in the encoder and the cross-attention in the decoder.

-The encoder updates token representations across multiple layers using self-attention \cite{vaswani2017attention}.
-Specifically, the representation of the $i^{th}$ token in the $j^{th}$ layer, $h_i^{(j)}$, can be calculated as a weighted sum of the representations of the context tokens in the previous layer:
+Formally, the encoder updates the representation of each source token across all layers.
+The representation of the $i^{th}$ token in the $j^{th}$ layer, $\vh_i^{(j)}$, can be computed as a weighted sum of the hidden states of the context tokens in the previous layer:

-where $V$ is the value projection matrix, and the weight $w_k$ is obtained by a Softmax calculation of the token attention scores:
+where $\mV$ is the value projection matrix, $K$ is the total number of input tokens, and the weight $w_k$ is obtained by a softmax calculation of the token attention scores:

-Next, the decoder updates the token representations for the prediction token across multiple layers.
-Specifically, for the next prediction token representation, the decoder first applies self-attention using the previously generated tokens as the context.
-Then, it applies cross-attention by using the input source token representations from the encoder as the context.

-\paragraph{Links to Our Work} We focus on adapting the PLMs with the encoder-decoder architecture for the MDS task.
-Specifically, our method targets the attention interactions involving the source tokens, which consist of the self-attention mechanism in the encoder and the cross-attention mechanism in the decoder.
-We follow the above notations for attention weights ($w$) and attention scores ($a$) in all the following sections.